 Your repayments only repay the interest on your mortgage.
 You are responsible for the repayment of the capital when the mortgage reaches the end of the term.

 This type of loan is cheaper than the Standard Variable Rate at the start of your mortgage and allows you to take advantage of the discount for a set period of time at the beginning of your mortgage.
 An early repayment charge may apply if the mortgage is repaid during the discount period.

 The rate of interest on your mortgage is fixed for a set period of time at the beginning of your mortgage.
 Fixed rate mortgages are suitable for those who want to budget and prefer to know exactly what their monthly outgoings will be.
 If interest rates increase the fixed rate will remain the same and if the interest rates increase you are in the knowledge of not worrying about your repayments going up during the period of the fixed rate.
 An Early Repayment Charge may apply if the mortgage is repaid during the fixed period.

-Your mortgage interest rate is linked to the European Central Bank (ECB) rate for a set period.
-So if the ECB rate goes up so will the rate of interest you will have to pay on your mortgage, but if the ECB rate falls so will your monthly repayments.
+Your mortgage interest rate is linked to the Bank of England base rate for a set period.
+So if the Bank of England rate goes up so will the rate of interest you will have to pay on your mortgage, but if the Bank of England rate falls so will your monthly repayments.

 This type of mortgage is designed to accommodate your changing financial needs.
 It may allow you to overpay, underpay or even take payment holidays.
 You may also be able to make penalty free lump sum repayments.

 Your current income (which includes commission, bonuses, overtime - i.e. any additional money that is subject to tax) will determine how much you can borrow.
 Some lenders calculate borrowing ability by a straightforward multiple of your income while others will work out your net disposable income and then allow you borrow a percentage of that.
 We will help you calculate how much you can borrow.